Menu

 Co-host Benjamin Manley’s Squarespace web design agency, Knapsack Creative, made this website.
 And the other host, Mark Labriola II’s content marketing agency, Brand Viva Media, took care of the content.
 So, obviously, it’s a well-designed podcast website with well-written copy.

-The design is characterized by its dominant yellow hues and subtle illustrations.
-Plus, details like the banner image of a confused businessperson finding the podcast (see the arrow pointing to the “Listen to the Podcast” button) and getting clarity are so on-brand.
+The design features bold yellow hues and subtle illustrations.
+The banner shows a confused businessperson finding the podcast, with an arrow directing attention to the “Listen to the Podcast” button, reinforcing the brand’s clarity message.

 The clear call-to-action buttons guide visitors to listen to episodes or access useful resources.
-Its structured layout presents podcast episodes in an organized manner, making the user experience fluid and efficient.
-The website also has links to popular podcast listening platforms — Apple Podcasts, Google Podcasts, Spotify, and YouTube — to let listeners listen wherever they are comfortable.
+Its structured layout presents podcast episodes in an organized manner.
+The website also has links to popular podcast listening platforms, including Apple Podcasts, Google Podcasts, Spotify, and YouTube.

 Dallas Taylor is the man behind the episodes on Twenty Thousand Hertz.
 He has many years of experience working in the digital sounds industry, working for industries like Fox.
-His podcast talks about sounds and how they affect brands as much as images do.
+His podcast talks about his expertise, i.e., sounds and how they affect brands as much as images do.

 The hero text “The stories behind the world’s most recognizable and interesting sounds.” describes the podcast aptly.

-The website features vibrant colors and playful animations that immediately attract attention.
-Yet, nothing doesn’t distract from achieving the website’s goals: The intuitive navigation and well-thought-out visual hierarchy help easily find & play episodes, support the podcast, contact them, and learn about the podcast and its host.
+The website’s vibrant hero section immediately attracts attention.
+The intuitive navigation and well-thought-out visual hierarchy help easily find & play episodes, support the podcast, contact them, and learn about the podcast and its host.
 The engaging, succinct episode descriptions make you want to listen to the episodes.

 I love the podcast archive page of this website:

 WTF with Marc Maron is a weekly podcast hosted by stand-up comedian Marc Maron.
-Launched in September 2009, the show features long-form interviews where Marc Maron engages with guests from diverse fields, including comedians, actors, directors, writers, authors, and musicians, among others.
+Launched in September 2009, the show features long-form interviews where Marc Maron engages with guests from diverse fields, including comedians, actors, directors, writers, authors, musicians, and even country presidents!

 Everything for Marc’s podcast website is professionally done.
 The web designers have chosen an on-brand color palette, legible fonts, and obvious navigation; even the audio player blends beautifully with the website.
-The description writer does a great job.
+The description writer does a great job as well.
 And the illustrator makes fantastic artwork for each episode.

-The website clearly promotes the podcast’s brand with a soft color palette of pastel blues and pinks paired with elegant and readable typography.
+The website showcases the podcast’s brand with a soft pastel color palette and elegant, readable typography.

 On the functional side, the easy-to-follow layout includes a welcoming banner with the host’s portrait, a bio, a subscription call-to-action, and recent and top downloaded episodes with thumbnail images.

 Do you love beer?
-This podcast is all things beer so you can live vicariously through them, their tastings and findings.
-On a weekly basis they try out 5 new types of beer and have a hysterical time talking about.
+This podcast is all things beer so that you can live vicariously through them, their tastings, and their findings.
+Every week, they try out five new types of beer and have a hysterical time talking about it.

 Ash Thorp is the director of this podcast.
 With a passion for discussing life and balancing work and your creativity, he aims to create episodes that are entertaining and educational for listeners.

-Crime Junkie is a weekly podcast that feeds the curiosity of true crime enthusiasts.
-Every Monday, host Ashley Flowers delves into a crime that has caught her attention, narrating the details in a conversational manner akin to discussing crime stories with good friends.
-The storytelling is straightforward, maintaining suspense while being easy to follow.
+Crime Junkie is a weekly podcast that caters to true crime enthusiasts.
+Every Monday, host Ashley Flowers discusses a captivating crime in a conversational style that is easy to follow yet suspenseful.

-This podcast is to the point, upbeat and a fun take on the news which can be boring at times.
-They cover it all in a short amount of time taking up less of your time while still keeping you in the loop!
+This podcast is to the point, upbeat, and a fun take on the news, which can sometimes be tedious.
+They cover it all in a short amount of time, taking up less of your time while still keeping you in the loop!

-The website has a modern design that matches its mission to provide quick news.
-The light color and bold font create clarity and trust.
-High-quality images of the host add a personal touch, and clear call-to-action buttons make it easy to listen or follow.
+The website’s modern design supports its mission of delivering quick news.
+The light colors and bold fonts improve clarity and trust, while high-quality host images add a personal touch.
+Clear call-to-action buttons make it easy to listen or follow.

 Chris is a comedian and YouTube personality who loves to talk randomness sprouted from his own personal life.
 On his podcast, you can find all sorts of different topics and episodes that make you laugh, like getting into fights with Mark Wahlberg.